apsdehal/gym-starcraft/README.md

     - `reward_terminal` function is used to calculate reward at the end of the episode and can be called by the trainer.
     - `step` function implemented as per gym specification must call internal `_step` at some point to calculate observation from StarCraft.
     - `reset` function implemented as per gym specification must call internal `_reset` at some point to reset the actual StarCraft environment through BWAPI and return initial observation.
-    - Other function include `_get_info` which returns info for current step and `_get_enemy_commands` which can be overriden to implement custom AI for StarCraft.
+    - Other functions include `_get_info` which returns info for current step and `_get_enemy_commands` which can be overriden to implement custom AI for StarCraft.

 ## Credits